xuankai91/openai-cs-agents-demo/README.md

 3. In the console, do `./run.sh`.
 4. A browser window will pop up.
 Change the Dev URL to listen to port 3000, and wait for the app to be ready.

+Note: start a new conversation by refreshing your browser page.
+Do not rerun `run.sh` as it will clear the memory store.

 ## Demo Flows

 ### Demo flow #1 - Purchasing New Roaming Plan